 Russia is a wonderful place to experience.

-1. Can't wear shoes inside the house.
+1. You are not allowed to wear your shoes inside the house.

 Don't do it in Russia - it is tied to a superstition that whistling indoors will bring a fire.

-4. Did you rent an apartment?
+4. Thinking of renting an apartment?

 5. Taking a small trip?

 Don't think you can just kiss your family and take off.
 Russian customs say that you and your loved ones need to gather inside a living room for a moment.
 Your loved ones might then say their goodbyes to you since goodbyes should be done inside the flat.
 This is a classic Russian custom and Russians believe that it will make sure of your safe return.

 Sounds like an unusual piece of advice but your time in Russia will be better like this.
 Our advice to you is that you adapt to the culture - be it as full of superstition as it is.
 Get with the program and just go with the flow - when in Russia, do as the Russians do.